What Is RTB?

 Here is how we categorize the impacts (good and bad) of RTB:

 RTB makes incredibly powerful technology available to people who previously could never dream of access.
 What used to be a gate-kept process became much more open.

 In the early days of the internet and online content (think early to mid 90s), buying “impressions” used to be done behind closed doors and over business lunches.
 Banner ads were treated like internet billboards and bought in a similar way.
 Some of the technology that underpins today’s RTB ecosystem was restricted to early paid search advertising.

 You could kind of buy ad impressions in the way we do today, but it was really expensive, really manual and in many ways, probably not worth it.

 Ad exchanges cracked the code in the early 2000s by applying RTB technology to display advertising.
 New York Magazine goes much more in-depth into the surprisingly captivating origins of Right Media, the first ad exchange as we think of them today.

-There was just a lot more ads out there and a good chunk of them just weren’t that great.
+Because ad exchanges removed the traditional marketing and media gatekeepers, if you wanted an ad to go up and had the money, there wasn’t a whole lot stopping you.
+There were just a lot more ads out there and a good chunk of them just weren’t that great.

-Overall, timing and placement started to take precedence over creative quality.
+Overall, timing and placement started to take precedence over creative quality or context.
 The result is a less than optimal user experience for many publishers.